 In a generation where so much information is consumed via hearsay or processed by means of social media, oftentimes, we can forget to dig into research like in the old days.

-The term ‘Black Irish’ has been in circulation for centuries.
-Still, you’re bound to ask your colleague or friend its meaning, and they’re likely to draw a blank.
+The term ‘Black Irish’ has been in circulation for centuries, with Irish whiskey’s such as Mariah Carey’s Black Irish cream liqueur and Northern Ireland-based Darker Still Spirits Company Black Irish Whiskey even naming their products after the term.
+Still, you probably ask your colleague or friend its meaning, and they’re likely to draw a blank.

 So, to put the record straight, find out below about the ‘Black Irish’.
 We’re revealing where the term comes from and who exactly the term is referring to.

 A brief history – the movements of Celts across Europe